 Images within this story may be hard to read.
 Scroll to the bottom to click on the letters and census documents to access zoom controls.

-In late 2019, the Schalfer family offered to donate two letters to the Cape Fear Museum.
-Jason Schalfer, a Social Studies teacher, used the letters as a teaching tool for his students.
+In late 2019, the Schlafer family offered to donate two letters to the Cape Fear Museum.
+Jason Schlafer, a Social Studies teacher, used the letters as a teaching tool for his students.
 They were offered to Cape Fear Museum because they tell a local story.
 The County Commissioners approved the donation on February 3, 2020.

 These two letters provide an unusual window into slavery in New Hanover County and the South in 1849-1850.
 At the time, New Hanover County, home to Wilmington, was the largest city in North Carolina, and enslaved men, women, and children made up 49% of the county’s population.
 While most enslaved people did not run for freedom, the local papers regularly published ads searching for runaways.
 These ads show that some people did try to escape from their circumstances.
 These two letters help tell the story of two enslaved people’s attempted escape in a richer and more nuanced way than a newspaper ad.

 The first letter of the two we received, written by the mayor of Norfolk, Virginia, W. D. Delaney to William C. Bettencourt let Mr. Bettencourt know that one of the people he enslaved had been caught on board a ship, running toward freedom in New York.